faithokamoto/faithokamoto.github.io/_posts/2025-01-31-help-others-help-you.md

 ## Critique

+*Standard disclaimer: issues with published code are not necessarily anyone's fault, and often are due to nothing more nefarious than time constraints.*

 ### Keep your documentation up to date

 I'll be approaching this critique from the perspective of someone who wants to